ruebot/docker-islandora/README.md

 Dockerized Islandora
 ========================

-A [dockerized](http://docker.io) development instance[Islandora](http://islandora.ca), an open-source software framework designed to help institutions and organizations and their audiences collaboratively manage, and discover digital assets using a best-practices framework.
+A [dockerized](http://docker.io) development instance [Islandora](http://islandora.ca), an open-source software framework designed to help institutions and organizations and their audiences collaboratively manage, and discover digital assets using a best-practices framework.
 Built on a base of [Drupal](http://drupal.org/), [Fedora Commons](http://www.fedora-commons.org/), and [Solr](http://lucene.apache.org/solr/), Islandora releases solution packs which empower users to work with data types (such as image, video, and pdf) and knowledge domains (such as Chemistry and the Digital Humanities).
 Solution packs also often provide integration with additional viewers, editors, and data processing applications.

 Installation
 ------------